-Our luxury Winnebago RVs are also delivered to the site and will be set up and waiting for your arrival from the Thursday before the race.
+Our luxury American Motorhomes and RVs are also delivered to the site and will be set up and waiting for your arrival from the Thursday before the race.
 You can even stay until the Monday morning after the race.
 Throughout the event we will ensure our team are on hand to assist with fresh water and waste management.
 Electric facilities are also included in our luxury packages.

 Limited Availability: Once again this event clashes with a couple of UK music festivals, Isle of Wight and Download Festival, so we are extremely busy during this time each year so be sure to book early to avoid disappointment – just fill in the form here to get a quote.

 Travelling to Le Mans 24-hour Endurance Race

-This year’s event takes place on the 18th and 19th June but we would advise you leave one or two days either side.
-The ideal trip is probably Wednesday or Thursday to Monday, so you can enjoy the atmosphere and build up before the weekend is fantastic, with plenty of people moving in early to get the party started.
-After the race, however, most people pack up and disappear fairly quickly.
+Each year, the meet takes place in June time and we’d advise you leave one or two days either side for travel.
+The ideal trip is probably Wednesday or Thursday to Monday, so you can enjoy the atmosphere and build up before the weekend, with plenty of people moving in early to get the party started.

 Camping at Le Mans 24-hour